Sometimes, I just have to laugh. If not, I am not sure how I would get through life most days :)

 Back to my story.
 During the production, there was one male individual who kind of provided us with verbal entertainment and explanation about each dance before it began.
 He had a heavy Ugandan accent, but he was fun and interesting to listen to.
 He liked to joke around with the audience and I appreciated that.

 Well, before one song he started talking about how we should tell each other more often how much we love and appreciate them.
-His point was that in America we don't express our feelings enough to others. he had a valid point.
+His point was that in America we don't express our feelings enough to others.
+He had a valid point.
 But, he went on to tell the audience that everyone had to turn to their neighbor and while looking them in the eye, tell them that they LOVE them!
 Ha, ha!!!
-My "date" and I were sitting next to each other, but nobody was on either side of us, so we couldn't even joke and say it to some stranger.
+My "date" and I were sitting next to each other, but nobody was on either side of us, so we couldn't even joke and say it to some stranger first.
 And then the performer repeated it a few times in order to get his point across and make sure everyone was doing it!

 IT WAS THE LONGEST 45 SECONDS OF MY LIFE